ervinanovlianti/ervinanovlianti/README.md

 Web Developer | PHP | Backend Node.js
 -------------------------------------

 A final-year student with experience in coding and skilled in developing learning-based projects with the PHP language, currently focusing on developing skills as a backend developer with node.js.
 I am also open to learning new programming languages ​​and technology updates that can improve my ability to develop applications.
-I have skills in designing, developing, and testing applications well and ensuring the code quality is high.
+I have skills in designing, developing, and testing applications well and ensuring high code quality.
 I am ready to collaborate with the team and am open to building projects that can positively impact society.

 * 🌍  I'm based in Makassar, Indonesia
 * 🖥️  See my portfolio at [MyPortfolio](https://ervinanovlianti.github.io/portfolio/)